wrj80z/OnyxV4/README.md

 3. Maintaining the same behavior across all usages of said functions.
 ### User Issues
 If its not the supposed utility at fault, please try some troubleshooting steps.
-1. Deleting the newvape folder (WITH THE GAME CLOSED).
+1. Deleting the onyx folder (WITH THE GAME CLOSED).
 2. Making sure you have connection to [the main loadstring.](https://raw.githubusercontent.com/wrj80z/OnyxV4/refs/heads/main/NewMainScript.lua)
 3. Ensuring no external script is conflicting with vape.